 After swimming to a bronze medal in his third Olympic appearance, Brent Hayden announced his official retirement from swimming.
-The Maple Ridge BC native swam to a third place finish in the 100m Freestyle at the 2012 London Games.
-He was also a member of the eighth-place finishing 4X100m medley relay team and swam in semifinal action in both the 50m and 4X100m freestyle events.
+The Mission BC native swam to a third place finish in the 100m freestyle at the London 2012 Games.
+He was also a member of the eighth-place 4x100m medley relay team and swam in semifinal action in both the 50m and 4x100m freestyle events.

-Hayden had a sucessful 2011 season with a silver at the World Championships in Shanghai in the men’s 100m freestyle.
-That performance followed an impressive 2010 in which he was a double gold medallist at Commonwealth Games in Delhi and ranked as the world’s fastest in the 100m freestyle.
+Hayden had a successful 2011 season with a silver at the World Championships in Shanghai in the men’s 100m freestyle.
+That performance followed an impressive 2010 in which he was a double gold medallist at the Commonwealth Games in Delhi and ranked as the world’s fastest in the 100m freestyle.

 At the 2008 Olympic Games in Beijing, Hayden smashed his own Canadian record in the freestyle leg of the 4x100m relay.
 The 4x200m freestyle team also set a Canadian record and finished fifth at the event.